Write a little about yourself. Just a paragraph will do.

 same values.
 I could see myself being good friends with this

 To increase the likelihood that I respond, please include the word

-"volcano" in your message to me if you actually read my profile. ;)
+"volcano" in your message to show me you actually read my profile,

 Who are you looking for?

 This helps us know who to show you on OkCupid.